 Baby’s room is probably already filled with tons of stuffed animals.
-Does he really need another plush bunny or chick?
+Is another plush bunny or chick really necessary?

-What to get instead: Fill baby’s basket with new bedtime book, coloring book or educational DVD from Baby Einstein or Baby Genius.
+What to get instead: Fill baby’s basket with a new bedtime story or coloring book.

 Those marshmallow puffs are a little too sweet for baby.
 Plus, marshmallows can be a choking hazard because they’re a soft and round food product that can easily get stuck in baby’s throat.
-Stay away from them and also products like popcorn, nuts, whole grapes and other easily ingestible foods that could get lodged in baby’s throat — unless you want to be the one who’s eating them from baby’s basket.
+Stay away from them and other products like popcorn, nuts, whole grapes and other easily ingestible foods that could get lodged in baby’s throat.

 What to get instead: Get baby some crackers or other healthy snacks, like pureed fruit or some yogurt.
 If you don’t want to give baby food, how about a fun toy like a set of building blocks, a set of stackable cups in pastel colors or a pair of adorable bunny ears (cute photo op alert!)?